linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 u (C) = \frac {C ^ {1 - \gamma}}{1 - \gamma} \tag {11}
 $$

 with  $\gamma$ , the coefficient of risk aversion, being 8 (so this utility function exhibits risk aversion).
 None of what follows, however, depends on the specific form of the utility function.
 What matters is that we care about utility and that the utility function shows risk aversion (decreasing marginal utility of cash flows, curvature as shown in Figure 10).
-The important point is that the utility decreases more when the cash flow is below average ( $711.41 or$ 88.59 below average) than the utility increases when the cash flow is above average.
+The important point is that the utility decreases more when the cash flow is below average ( \$711.41 or\$ 88.59 below average) than the utility increases when the cash flow is above average.

 We cannot average cash flows but we can average utilities.
 One central tenet of standard economic theory is that people care about expected utility: the utility of the distribution of uncertain cash

 flows is the average of the utilities.
-This is shown in Figure 10 and in Table 8: For the low cash flow ($711.41) the utility is  $-15.5 \times 10^{-22}$ , while for the high cash flow it is  $-3.3 \times 10^{-22}$ ; the average or expected utility is  $-9.4 \times 10^{-22}$ .
+This is shown in Figure 10 and in Table 8: For the low cash flow (\$711.41) the utility is  $-15.5 \times 10^{-22}$ , while for the high cash flow it is  $-3.3 \times 10^{-22}$ ; the average or expected utility is  $-9.4 \times 10^{-22}$ .
 Now we work the other way: We start with the expected utility and back out the cash flow that would give us that utility.
-In our example that cash flow is $764.28k – the single, certain, cash flow that has the same value as the two uncertain cash flows.
+In our example that cash flow is \$764.28k – the single, certain, cash flow that has the same value as the two uncertain cash flows.
 We call this the Certainty Equivalent (CE).

 Conceptually, we can think of this process as follows